alankritjoshi/hub-server/README.md

 1. Use structs to simplify data sharing for handlers
 2. Use better error handling structs/package for consistent error to the client
 3. Figure out how to mock connections for unit tests
 4. Find an optimal way of making the "whoelse" handler work.
-I forgot that there's no concept of sets in GoLang but the Map can be utilized better instead of printing each clientID on the fly.
+I forgot that there's no concept of sets in GoLang but the Map can be utilized better instead of printing each clientID on the fly